SShahparnia/CalHacks12.0/README.md

 PaperMapper is a minimal AI-powered research companion that fetches new arXiv papers, clusters them by theme, and summarizes each week’s developments into a clear, concise digest with optional text-to-speech narration.

-Built during CalHacks, powered by Claude 3.5, FAISS, and V0 by Vercel.
+Built during CalHacks, powered by Claude 3.5, Chroma, and V0 by Vercel.

 ---

 ## Features

 - Fetches the latest papers from arXiv by topic
-- Clusters related papers using MiniLM and FAISS
+- Clusters related papers using MiniLM and Chroma
 - Generates human-readable digests with Claude 3.5 Sonnet
-- Optional audio digest using text-to-speech
+- Optional audio digest using Fish Audio (TTS)
 - Caches digests locally with SQLite
 - Simple and elegant V0 frontend built with Next.js and Tailwind